GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 With the change in Permissions Policy from Feature Policy, adding the origin to the header origin list is no longer enough to enable the feature for a cross-origin iframe.
 The iframe must include the `allow` attribute if it’s cross-origin, regardless of what is set in the header origin list.
 {% endAside %}

+#### Different subdomains and paths

+Different subdomains, such as `https://your-site.example` and `https://subdomain.your-site.example`, are considered [same-site but cross-origin](https://web.dev/same-site-same-origin/).
+Therefore, adding a subdomain in the origin list does not allow access to another subdomain of the same site.
+Every embedded subdomain that wants to use the feature must be added separately to the origin list.
+For example, if access to the user’s browsing topics is allowed to the same-origin only with the header `Permissions-Policy: browsing-topics=(self)`, an iframe from a different subdomain of the same site, `https://subdomain.your-site.example`, will not have access to the topics.

+Different paths, such as `https://your-site.example` and `https://your-site.example/embed`, are considered same-origin, and different paths do not have to be listed in the origin list.

 ### Iframe `allow` attribute

 {% Img src="image/hVf1flv5Jdag8OQKYqOcJgWUvtz1/mD9lgR2lky1kdL8tohHx.png", alt="Iframes setup", width="800", height="316" %}